jorgefajardom-coder/drone-packaging-simulation-unity/README.md

 ## Overview

-This project is a **Unity-based simulation** of a robotic drone assembly cell.
-It reproduces an automated production process in which four articulated robotic arms collaborate to assemble a drone and palletize it into production carts, through physically realistic interactions, coordinated motion sequences, and differentiated gripping mechanisms.
+This project is a **Unity-based simulation** of a robotic drone assembly and palletizing cell.
+Four robotic arms collaborate to assemble a drone through physically realistic interactions, JSON-driven motion sequences, and differentiated gripping mechanisms.
+The completed drone is then transported and palletized into production carts by a fourth arm that moves autonomously on **mecanum wheels**.

 The simulation is intended for **virtual process validation** in technical and academic contexts.

 ### Key Features

 - 🦾 **Four coordinated robotic arms** (Alpha, Beta, Omega, Paletizador) with ArticulationBody physics
-- 🔄 **8-stage assembly orchestration** with JSON-driven sequences
+- 🔄 **JSON-driven motion** — each arm reads its own pose file; no central orchestrator
 - ⚙️ **Dual end effectors**: Gripper (`Brazos.cs`) and Suction Cup (`Ventosa.cs`)
 - 🎯 **Proximity-based snap system** for component assembly
 - 📊 **Coroutine-based asynchronous execution** with dependency management
 - 🔧 **World-space preservation** to prevent rotation artifacts
 - 🏭 **Production spawner** with staggered coroutine-based part instantiation
-- 📦 **Palletizer arm** with dual-cart rotation system — continuous packing cycle synchronized with assembly time
+- 📦 **Paletizador** — mecanum-wheel arm + `CarroPaletizador.cs` navigation system
+- 🚁 **DronListo.cs** — unifies all drone parts into a single rigidbody unit before pickup

 ---